 Two words – Pasta Carbonara!
 I just can’t imagine someone who doesn’t like some kind of pasta carbonara.
 Even though the original Italian carbonara calls for pork bacon, there are different variations of the dish that may include different kinds of veggies (like peas, zucchini, and broccoli), mushrooms, and even chicken instead of bacon.
 No matter which kind you prefer, there is always that great simple egg and cheese sauce that makes carbonara so tasty.

-The origin and history of the dish and its name are unknown, but many people believe that the name comes from the Italian word Carbonaro which means charcoal burner, and that the dish was first made as a hearty meal for Italian charcoal workers.
-The dish is unknown before the World War 2, so it is relatively new recipe.
+The origin and history of the dish and its name are unknown, but many people believe that the name comes from the Italian word Carbonaro which means a charcoal burner and that the dish was first made as a hearty meal for Italian charcoal workers.
+The dish is unknown before the World War 2, so it is a relatively new recipe.

 Pasta Carbonara is The Best for Those Busy Weeknights

 Pasta carbonara is one of those meals that are super easy and super quick to prepare. so is ideal for those busy weeknight dinners, when you don’t have enough time to prepare anything else, or when you just CAN’T!
 So, instead of grabbing your phone to order a take-out, which is probably going to take forever to get to you, at least 45 minutes (which is again more than enough for you to prepare your own meal), you can go to your kitchen and make this wonderful tasty dish in just 15 minutes!
 And you get to customize it to your wishes, in the matter of serving size and ingredients.
 Isn’t that great?

 In this recipe, that I am going to share with you, I use fresh rosemary which is, in my opinion, one of the most wonderful herbs that exist on our planet (call me crazy, but I just LOVE fresh rosemary).
 When you combine rosemary with bacon and garlic, you get this amazing aroma that fills your kitchen and makes your mouth start watering.